DavidJoacaRo/doughnut/README.md

 ## Making the bot online.

-### Easily go to your bot's local directory, open CMD and make sure the path is on your bot and type `npm install`
+### Easily go to your bot's local directory, open CMD and make sure the path is on your bot and type `npm install` then `node index.js`